-The numerators for these measures were identified using specific CPT and other coding as defined in the NCQA HEDIS specification manual for HbA1c testing, LDL-C screening, eye screening, and nephropathy monitoring.
+The numerators for these measures were identified using specific CPT and other coding as defined in the NCQA HEDIS specification manual for HbA1c testing, eye screening, and nephropathy monitoring.
 The numerator indicates that the test or screening took place during the measurement year.